An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Numerical examples

 Asymptotically, for a body of revolution, the total number of Neumann Laplace eigenfunctions $u_{n,j}(\vec r)$ with eigenwavenumbers $k_{n,j}$ bounded by a value $k_{\rm lim}$ is proportional to $k_{\rm lim}^3$.
 For a given index $n$, the number of modal eigenfunctions $u_{n,j}(r)$ is proportional to $k_{\rm lim}^2$.
-Eigenwavenumbers with $n\neq 0$ are always degenerated since, for example, $k_{n,j}$ and $k_{-n,j}$ are the same with Neumann Laplace eigenfunctions being complex conjugates to each other.
+Eigenwavenumbers with $n\neq 0$ are always degenerate since, for example, $k_{n,j}$ and $k_{-n,j}$ are the same with Neumann Laplace eigenfunctions being complex conjugates to each other.
 For a given $n$, however, and for most bodies of revolution, there is no degeneracy.
 Our examples use wavenumbers with magnitudes of interest in applications such as mufflers~\cite{Boij03} and ultrasound spectroscopy~\cite{Ogi02}, where important wavelengths range from half the diameter of the resonant volume down to a tenth of the diameter.
 The magnitudes are also comparable to the ones used in other numerical work on axisymmetric Helmholtz problems~\cite{Youn12}.

 The code is executed on a workstation equipped with an Intel Core i7 CPU at 3.20 GHz and 64 GB of memory.
-We refrain from giving timings since the code is not optimized in this respect and since the overall complexity is essentially the same as that of the scheme in Ref.~\cite{Youn12}.
+We refrain from giving extensive timings since the code is not optimized for execution speed and since the overall complexity is essentially the same as that of the scheme in~\cite{Youn12}.